Toward a Theory of Phase Transitions in Quantum Control Landscapes: Infidelity expansions

 where we used the triangular inequality and the sub-multiplicative property of the operator (matrix) norm.
-From the aforementioned assumptions it follows $C{=}\max_t\norm{m(t)} {<} \infty$ and the Dyson expansion is then bounded by the numerical series
+Thus, for any finite $T$ the Dyson and Taylor expansions are bounded in norm by the absolutely convergent numerical series